TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/README.md

 # STM32F411 PCM5102A 24bit USB Audio DAC

-This is an inexpensive USBAudio DAC that supports 24-bit audio at 44.1kHz, 48kHz or 96kHz.
-It uses an STM32F411 Black Pill with an i2s PCM5102A DAC module.
+This is an inexpensive USBAudio DAC that supports 24-bit resolution audio at 44.1kHz, 48kHz or 96kHz.
+It uses an STM32F411 Black Pill with two different size and design, i2s PCM5102A DAC modules.
 It is based on this [**STM32F4xx USB to I2S DAC Audio Bridge**](https://github.com/har-in-air/STM32F411_USB_AUDIO_DAC) and the [**issue as discussed here**](https://github.com/har-in-air/STM32F411_USB_AUDIO_DAC/issues/7).

+Two sizes of the DAC were made - the larger size use a PCM5102A DAC with three LDO regulators but no mute control pin, and the (much) smaller sized DAC use a two LDO regulators and has a mute control pin.
+This smaller sized DAC was constructed in December 2023 and January 2024.

-The volume control code modifications as discussed in the issues linked above, was added to the windows port as linked above.
-The Windows10-based STM32CubeIDE project is here as F411_USB_I2S.zip and the binaries are in build.zip - the hex file can directly be uploaded via the STM32CubeProgrammer and a standard ST-Link.
-Note that the license applicable is the original source code license.
+The volume control code modifications as discussed in the issue linked to above, was added to a windows port of the code.
+The Windows 10 STM32CubeIDE project is included here as F411_USB_I2S.zip and the binaries are in build.zip - the hex file can directly be uploaded via the STM32CubeProgrammer using a standard ST-Link module.
+Note all licenses applicable are the original source code licenses.

-The [**current source**](https://github.com/har-in-air/STM32F411_USB_AUDIO_DAC/issues/14) build binaries are included here as build-24March2023.zip, built with STM32CubeIDE version 1.12.
-Previous source (Feb 2023) binaries are here as build-linux3.tar.gz (Linux Mint 21.1 with STM32CubeIDE 1.11.2), and build-win10.zip (based on project files STM32F411_USB_AUDIO_DAC-win10.zip), built on windows 10 using the same version of STM32CubeIDE.
+The [**current source**](https://github.com/har-in-air/STM32F411_USB_AUDIO_DAC/issues/14) build binaries are included here as build-24March2023.zip, but now built with STM32CubeIDE version 1.12.
+Previous source (Feb 2023) binaries are here as build-linux3.tar.gz (Linux Mint 21.1 with STM32CubeIDE 1.11.2), and build-win10.zip (based on project files STM32F411_USB_AUDIO_DAC-win10.zip), built on Windows 10 using the same version of STM32CubeIDE.

-For [**detailed instructions see this document:**](https://github.com/TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/blob/main/Linux-Mint-211-and-Windows-10-compiling-and-uploading-the-STM32F411-USB-Audio-DAC-firmware.pdf) Installing STM32CubeIDE in Linux Mint 21.1 and in Windows 10, and compiling and uploading the STM32F411 USB Audio DAC firmware.
+For [**detailed instructions in setting up STMCube refer to this document:**](https://github.com/TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/blob/main/Linux-Mint-211-and-Windows-10-compiling-and-uploading-the-STM32F411-USB-Audio-DAC-firmware.pdf) Installing STM32CubeIDE in Linux Mint 21.1 and in Windows 10, and compiling and uploading the STM32F411 USB Audio DAC firmware.

 The USB DAC with the volume control identifies as PCM5102A DAC and the older non-volume version as USB to I2S DAC - refer to the screen dump shown below.